-If you are looking for other shark species, then Fuvahmulah all offers close encounters with thresher sharks, a deeper water species that moves into the shallows in the dim light of early morning or dusk to visit cleaning stations on the reef.
+If you are looking for other shark species, then Fuvahmulah also offers close encounters with thresher sharks, a deeper water species that moves into the shallows in the dim light of early morning or dusk to visit cleaning stations on the reef.
 These stunning sharks are frequent visitors to several sites around the atoll - and Fuvahmulah Dive School’s guides know all about getting you in the right place at the right time.

 All international flights to the Maldives use Malé’s International Airport, located on a separate island, Hulhule, about 2km east of Male’ island.
 Domestic flights and seaplane transfers to resorts also use this airport, although the seaplane terminal is on the far side of the island and necessitates a free, five-minute bus transfer around the runway.

 If you have a late flight arrival or if the transfer to your final destination is not available immediately, there are a number of accommodation options in Male itself or you can stay on Hulhumale next to the airport where you will find affordable accommodation and hotel bars serving alcohol which is prohibited in the capital or on local non-resort islands.

 For detailed information about getting to the Maldives, as well as navigating between atolls, check out our Maldives Travel Advice page.

 With the atoll’s proximity to the equator, the monsoons are less pronounced compared to further north in the Maldives and the weather is pretty stable all year round.
 The dry north-east monsoon usually runs from December to March and the wet south-west monsoon from May to November.
 Water temperatures are warm and comfortable, very rarely dropping below 26 - 27C so unless you feel the cold, a 3mm wetsuit is fine.